-The operations staff consists of the Communications Supervisor, Senior Telecommunicator, two Telecommunicator Level II’s, and nine Telecommunicator Level I’s.
+The operations staff at the writing of this article, consists of the Communications Supervisor, Senior Telecommunicator, two Telecommunicator Level II’s, and nine Telecommunicator Level I’s.
 Most of this group are EMT’s, with five trained to the Paramedic level.
 Many of the staff are also firefighters, with training ranging from Firefighter I to Fire Officer and Instructor.
 We have found that having field experience helps a telecommunicator to anticipate scenarios and know in advance what will be requested by incident commanders, which can be a significant asset during a major event.

 Our training program is an extensive in-house program of approximately two-hundred hours, familiarizing the new hire with our specific policies, procedures, equipment, geography, and services with whom we work.
 During or shortly after this period, depending on State of Connecticut training schedules, the new hire will attend the mandatory eighty-hour Telecommunicator course.
 Upon completion of this, the last step will be training and certification in Emergency Medical Dispatch, a system that identifies appropriate medical response and provides pre-arrival instructions to those in need.